jgkaplan/beginners-guide-to-git/_posts/2020-06-02-A-Strange-Mate.md

 verify: It's a rook move
 solutions:
     - Rook to h1, then any of Black's moves can be answered with a mate.
+        I think there are probably other stall moves that work too, such as king to h1.
 hints:
     - Note that Black has no good moves.
 ---